 Criteria Description Maximum Marks

-Continuous Interna Internal Examination 20
+Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

-End Semester • End Semester Examination 70
+End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance student to be qualified for taking nimum of 75% Attendance is required to be maintained by a nt to be qualified for taking up the End Semester examination. allowance of 25% includes all types of leaves including medical
+Attendance A minimum of 75% Attendance is required to be maintained by

+student to be qualified for taking up the End Semester examination.

+The allowance of 25% includes all types of leaves including medical

+leaves.